-During the year 2017-18, fund has been provided to 881nos. school units for replacement of 5 years old kitchen devices.
+During the year 2018-19, fund has been approved for replacement of kitchen devices in 1999 school units but fund not been released by the Gol.

-2.11.3 Procurement of kitchen devices through convergence or community/CSR: Kitchen devices are mainly procured from the fund provided by the MHRD, Gol.
-Although, some schools have procured Kitchen Devices from their savings of other components.

-2.11.4 Availability of eating plates in the schools.
+- 2.11.3 Procurement of kitchen devices through convergence or community/CSR: Kitchen devices are mainly procured from the fund provided by the MHRD, Gol.
+Although, some schools have procured Kitchen Devices from their saving from other components. - 2.11.4 Availability of eating plates in the schools.
 Source of procurement of eating plates.